nghin/vacsf.org.mm/src/_posts/bible-studies/Galatians/2015-05-20-Galatians-Chapter-01.md

 No one knew this better than Paul.
 So it shouldn't come as a surprise that Paul knew he couldn't collaborate with other apostles or church leaders, because he knew full well they would add more clauses, more conditions, rivaling modern legal documents.
 The outcome of such collaboration will effectively prevent earnest seekers from believing God's pure gospel of grace, because they would be presented with something looking more like law than God's unconditional love.

+## The independence of Paul's apostleship

 > <sup>17</sup>nor did I go up to Jerusalem to see those who were apostles before me, but right away I departed to Arabia, and then returned to Damascus. <sup>18</sup>Then after three years I went up to Jerusalem to visit Cephas and get information from him, and I stayed with him fifteen days. <sup>19</sup>But I saw none of the other apostles except James the Lord’s brother. <sup>20</sup>I assure you that, before God, I am not lying about what I am writing to you!

 There appears to be a reason for Paul to explain certain details of his journeys which seem irrelevant to the core of this epistle.
 According to Jamieson, Fausset and Brown (commentary), Paul expressed the independence of his apostleship from the other (super) apostles.
 As he said before that the gospel he received is not of human origin, and he didn’t need to consult any human beings.

 So these details he shared concerning his whereabouts those years are to show he didn’t get the gospel from those other apostles, never taught by any of them, but directly from God.
 How significant is this?
 As we shall see later that Paul confronted Peter about his hypocrisy, and the issue of forcible circumcision that the “other” apostles failed to deal with in a way God intended.
 Perhaps he wanted them to decide whether they listen to him, or to others who might be promoting another gospel.

+## Paul as an unlikely evangelist

 > <sup>21</sup>Afterward I went to the regions of Syria and Cilicia. <sup>22</sup> But I was personally unknown to the churches of Judea that are in Christ. <sup>23</sup>They were only hearing, “The one who once persecuted us is now proclaiming the good news of the faith he once tried to destroy.” <sup>24</sup>So they glorified God because of me.